Demonstrating Proof of Possession (DPoP)

 No

-Required only when accessing protected resource endpoints (e.g., /authorization-info
+Required only when accessing protected resource endpoints (e.g. /userinfo).

-(Access Token Hash) claim is a mandatory field in the DPoP proof JWT when calling protected endpoints such as /authorization-info
+The ath (Access Token Hash) claim is a mandatory field in the DPoP proof JWT for requests to protected resource endpoints (eg. /userinfo).

 Example (Pseudo-code)